 You can stop here if you like.
 At this point the pieces should look pretty good and you do not have to continue down the page if you don't want to.

-The photo on the right shows pieces that have been spray painted white and have shoe polish applied to them.
+This photo shows pieces that have been spray painted white and have shoe polish applied to them.
 If you want to see it better, click on the photo for a larger image.
 This paint job was used on the starship pieces.

 Dry Brushing White